Albert Sweet House

 The Albert Sweet House is a historic house located at 179 Highland Street in Taunton, Massachusetts.

 Description and history

 The 1 1/2-story, wood-framed house was built sometime in the 1870s, and is a particularly picturesque example of Second Empire styling.
-It has a mansard roof, with bracketed gable dormers framing round-arch windows, and an off-center entry topped by a 2-1/2 level tower.
+It features a mansard roof, with bracketed gable dormers framing round-arch windows, and an off-center entry topped by a 2-1/2 story tower.
 The cornices of the tower roof, the main roof, and that of a side rectangular bay are all decorated with brackets.

 The house was listed on the National Register of Historic Places on July 5, 1984.